seventh-sense-ai/android-face-detection/README.md

 import ai.seventhsense.facedetection.Detection;
 import ai.seventhsense.facedetection.LFDDetector;
 LFDDetector detector = LFDDetector.getInstance(getApplicationContext());
+// You can also adjust the accuracy by specifying a higher value for maxSide
+// A higher value will improve accuracy and detect smaller faces, but will
+// increase execution time.
+The default value for maxSide is 160, it is sufficient
+// for a frontal face capture using a mobile phone front camera.
+// Below we double this value:
+// LFDDetector detector = LFDDetector.getInstance(getApplicationContext(), 320);
 ```

 Once you have the detector instance, you can use it to detect the largest face in a Bitmap: